TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 You need to submit your MiniJava project with a pull request against branch `assignment9` on GitHub.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-The deadline for submissions is December 21st, 23:59.
+The deadline for submissions is December 23rd, 23:59.
+The extended deadline is January 13th, 23:59, for a penalty of 1 point.
 {: .notice .notice-warning}

 ### Grading